linkedin/cruise-control/docs/wiki/Troubleshooting.md

 1. Ensure that the Cruise Control metrics reporter jar is present on the brokers
 2. Ensure that you are using a version of Cruise Control compatible with the version of Kafka.
 For more information on version compatibility, see the [Environment Requirements](https://github.com/linkedin/cruise-control#environment-requirements) section

+## Contributing

+Found an error/interesting behaviour of Cruise Control and have a resolution for it?
+Consider adding that to this guide by following the [contributing guidelines](https://github.com/linkedin/cruise-control/blob/f8d272c4e3ea87b3ff7a66450957d60153af9e02/CONTRIBUTING.md) for the project.